cakephp/orm/README.md

 Configure::write('App.namespace', 'Acme');
 ```

-You can also set a longer namaspace up to the place where the `Model` folder is:
+You can also set a longer namespace up to the place where the `Model` folder is:

 ```php
 <?php